 Type 1: Those wishing to deliver working at height training to employees in their company or who want to carry out interim inspection of working at height equipment in line with manufactures guidelines and HSA requirements in order to complete GA3 forms or equivalent.

 Type 2: Professional trainers wishing to deliver working at height training

 Holland Trainer Profile

-This course is delivered by our Resident Working at Height Expert who possesses a wide range of Industrial Experience and knoweledge with Fall Arrest, Restrain and Rope Access Working at Heights Systems in addition to the Recreational Climbing Training.
+This course is delivered by our Resident Working at Height Expert who possesses a wide range of Industrial Experience and knowledge with Fall Arrest, Restrain and Rope Access Working at Heights Systems in addition to Recreational Climbing Training.
 He has a proven track record in the design of safe work systems for working at height scenarios and is proficient in webbing and rope fibre inspection techniques, the key materials used in Harness & Lanyard manufacturing and the most likely to fail.

 What You Receive

 PowerPoint slides, details on how to deliver the course and reassurance that you will have everything you need to deliver the course.

 A range of equipment and the coaching to ensure each learner has the confidence to sign off equipment having completed the course.